MilesBradt/portfolio-toggle-theme-practice/README.md

 ## Known Bugs

-_Hyper links in past projects overlap when window is too small_
+_Hyperlinks in past projects overlap when window is too small_

 ## Support and contact details